mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 ### Custom data types

-There are many data types that do not have native support in SQLite, such as `Date`.
-There are 3 ways to represent dates in SQLite:
+There are many data types that do not have native support in SQLite.
+For these data types you must define a conformance to ``QueryRepresentable`` and ``QueryBindable`` in order to translate values to a format that SQLite does understand.
+The library comes with conformances to aid in representing dates, UUIDs and JSON, and you can define your own conformances for your own custom data types.

+#### Dates

+SQLite does not have a native data type, and instead has 3 different ways to represent dates:

 * Text column interpreted as ISO-8601 formatted string.
 * Int column interpreted as number of seconds since Unix epoch.